 We then fill in with sides and other dishes that are meat free and have no seafood, like a giant Italian salad, crusty bread, baked ziti, cheese boards and Antipasto platters, and of course, an entire table filled with desserts (including Lemon Ricotta Cake, Tiramisu, Cappuccino Pie and cookies)!

-Usually Eric and I are tasked with bringing an appetizer and/or dessert and so I usually throw together a giant Holiday Antipasto Platter.
+Usually I am tasked with bringing an appetizer and/or dessert and so I usually throw together a giant Holiday Antipasto Platter.
 I love putting together Antipasto platters because they require little work, as you simply arrange store bought items like fruit, veggies, cheese, nuts, etc. on a tray.

-Normally I include meat (things like salami, prosciutto, etc.) on my appetizer platters, specifically an Italian Antipasto platter, but since there is no meat allowed at our Italian Christmas Eve dinner, I fill in with other items like a white bean dip, olives, marinated artichokes, Mulino Bianco Breadsticks and other Antipasto ingredients that I can quickly grab while grocery shopping at HEB.
+Normally I include meat (things like salami, prosciutto, etc.) on my appetizer platters, specifically an Italian Antipasto platter, but since there is no meat allowed at our The Feast of the Seven Fishes, I fill in with other items like a white bean dip, olives, marinated artichokes, Mulino Bianco Breadsticks and other Antipasto ingredients that I can quickly grab while grocery shopping at HEB.

 One of the things I love about Antipasto trays is the variety of textures and flavors.
 I used Mulino Bianco Breadsticks that come in two flavors, Sfilati Tomato and Sfilati Olives; to add crunch to my spread and were great for dipping in my Artichoke and White Bean Dip.
 And then the Mulino Bianco cookies (Italy’s #1 brand of cookies!), that come in classic flavors like Chocolate Pan Di Stelle, Baiocchi and Girotondi; would be perfect as part of our Christmas Eve dessert table or to add a little sweet element to my Antipasto platter.
 Since Mulino Bianco uses premium and top-quality ingredients in their authentic products, I knew they would be a perfect addition to this year’s platter and pair well with all my other Antipasto Platter ingredients (see below).